Forbes Blog: The importance of creativity in modern branding.

 Anyone who has worked with me knows that I love nothing more than either coming up with, or witnessing the birth of, a great marketing idea.
 Seriously, I get the chills.
 So it’s no surprise, I suppose, that I'm channeling my energy and experience into a unique and entrepreneurial endeavor like Ideasicle, where ideas are all we do, consulting with brands about their “brand ideas,” and working to understand human creativity a little better through science.

-In 2010 I founded the virtual idea-generating company, Ideasicle.
+In 2010 I founded the virtual idea-generating company, Ideasicle, and serve as Creative Director.
 At about the same time, I became a Forbes Contributor.
 But for over 20 formative years before that I criss-crossed the country experiencing the best agencies in the world.

 I learned as a pup from the creative greats, David Lubars and David Baldwin, at Leonard/Monahan in Providence.
 I've witnessed the magic of Jeff Goodby at Goodby Silverstein in San Francisco.
 I was immersed in the culture of unabashed creativity and attitude of Wieden & Kennedy in Portland, OR.
 I’ve seen ghosts in the old "mansion" of Mullen in Wenham, MA.
 I felt the power of an agency startup with Boathouse in Needham, MA.
 And I won over $1 billion in new business billings as head of business development at Arnold in Boston.